2024 In Review

 In-country skill-building for sustainability

-Resolve to Save Lives builds roads to a healthier future, but it’s the countries we partner with in the driver’s seat.
-As our shared innovations gained momentum in 2024, we focused on strengthening countries’ capacity to sustain progress and continuously improve.
+Resolve to Save Lives helps build roads to a healthier future; the countries we partner with are in the driver’s seat.
+As our shared innovations gained momentum in 2024, we increased our focus on strengthening countries’ capacity to sustain progress and continuously improve.
 From Kenya’s self-led adoption of 7-1-7 Alliance tools to Nigeria’s landmark public health security bill, these milestones highlight the power of national leadership.
-Our Program Management for Epidemic Preparedness (PMEP) program cultivates the next generation of public health leaders, while tools such as the new IHR Benchmarks simplify emergency preparedness planning globally.
-Together, these efforts underscore our commitment to collaborative learning and country-led solutions for lasting impact.
+Our Program Management for Epidemic Preparedness (PMEP) program cultivates the next generation of public health leaders, and tools such as the new IHR Benchmarks platform simplify emergency preparedness planning for all countries.
+To spur innovation, we supported exemplary partners like the African Women in Digital Health Initiative.
+Together, these efforts underscore our commitment to collaborative learning, global equity, and country-led solutions for lasting impact.

 New IHR benchmarks tool simplifies planning for health emergencies